-Hey guys, I’m Syama Meagher, CEO of Scaling Retail.
-And today, this topic is for fashion startups.
 Who, when, and how should you hire your first startup fashion employee?
-Let’s unpack it.
-Now, chances are your very first employee is going to be a very strong admin.
-A very strong admin is going to be able to help take you through all the daily grind and, in fact, make you a lot more accountable to running your business on a day-to-day basis.
-You’re not going to be hiring your first online fashion marketer, you’re not going to be hiring your first, you know, production person.
-You’re going to be hiring a really good strong admin to help you with day-to-day operations.
+Chances are, your very first employee is going to be a very strong admin.
+A very strong admin is going to be able to help take you through all the daily grind and make you a lot more accountable for running your business on a day-to-day basis.
+You’re probably not going to be hiring your first online fashion marketer or first production person at the start.
+You’re going to be hiring a really good, strong admin to help with day-to-day operations.

-Your first hire is likely going to be on contract and you want to make sure this person has a nice wide variety of skill sets that they can bring to the table.
-I would say look for someone who can do graphic design, look for someone who has a great phone voice in case you need them to get on the phone and talk to someone.
+Your first hire is likely going to be on contract and you want to make sure this person has a nice wide variety of skill sets.
+Look for someone who can do graphic design and has a great phone voice in case you need them to get on the phone and talk to someone.
 Make sure this person is absolutely strong on their email presence and how they write and communicate.
-After all, if you’re going to be handing over key communications to someone, you’ve gotta make sure that they have the capacity to speak on brand the way that you would.
-Now, certainly they’re not going to be a direct replication of you, but you’re going to build them and grow them to become a really great part of your team, and you want them to espouse your brand voice and your brand vision.
+After all, if you’re going to be handing over key communications to someone, you have to make sure they have the capacity to speak on-brand the way that you would.
+This person is not going to be a direct replica of you, but you’re going to grow him or her to become a really great part of your team and you want them to espouse your brand voice and brand vision.

-Now how to do so.
-Well, obviously, we know there are lots of different platforms to find talent.
-You obviously have platforms like Craigslist, you can look at Upwork, you can also take a look at sites like The Business of Fashion, Women’s Wear Daily.
-Honestly, guys, for your first admin, Craigslist is amazing.
-You have access to people who are ready to hire, right?
+There are lots of different platforms to find talent- Craigslist, Upwork, The Business of Fashion, Women’s Wear Daily….
+Honestly, for your first admin, Craigslist is amazing.
+You have access to people who are ready to be hired.
 The people who are ready to get jobs right away.
-Craigslist works on such a factor of immediacy, you post something up within 24 hours you should have a flood of candidates who are ready to take a job in 48 hours.
-So I think, guys, Craigslist for this first hire could be an amazing first step for you.
-Upwork apart can be a little bit more challenging, so really ask yourself, do I need this person to work with me virtually, do I want them to come to my studio and be more local?
-You can definitely find freelancers on Upwork who are more local, but Upwork is really designed to have more of a remote kind of virtual capacity, right?
-Craigslist I feel really has a great core group of people who are local, who are looking to have, you know, jobs where they meet with you once in a while.
-And that, I think, is really important.
+Craigslist works on such a factor of immediacy that when you post something up within 24 hours you should have a flood of candidates who are ready to take a job in 48 hours.
+Craigslist for this first hire could be an amazing first step for you.

-So, guys, I hope you have a really good understanding of what you need to do in order to get that first employee, and how to do so and what exactly you’re looking for.
-Make sure that you check out our blog posts on fashion startups, how you can scale up your operations and set them up for success.
-The step by step process is super important because when you think about your operations, it’s very important that you set up your business for success.
-Then make sure that you download, for free, our top 10 questions to ask potential hires.
-Trust me, these are top 10 questions that I use over, and over, and over again.
-Some of them are kind of funny like, what is your email inbox look like?
-You know, even though you’re a hot mess sometimes it doesn’t mean that people you hire should also be.
+I hope you have a really good understanding of what you need to do in order to get that first employee, and how to do so and what exactly you’re looking for.
+Make sure you check out our blog posts on how you can scale up your operations and set them up for success.
+The step-by-step process is super important because solid operations are crucial for your success.
+Then make sure you get your free download, the top 10 questions to ask potential hires.
+These 10 questions I use over, and over, and over again.
+Some of them are kind of funny like, “what does your email inbox look like?”
+Even if you’re a hot mess sometimes, it doesn’t mean the people you hire should be disorganized too.